These aren’t quite ready to go on the main switching.social list, but are highly developed and well on their way.

 Purism are already known for making high end privacy-oriented Linux laptops, and this will be their first phone.

-It’s currently due for release in April 2019.
+It’s currently due for release some time during July / August / September 2019.
 More details and pre-ordering from the link below.

 WEBSITE – Librem 5